ssteidl/vessel/README.md

 # Vessel
 Application containers for FreeBSD.

-The goal of vessel is to expose the many powerful features of FreeBSD to application, ops and test engineers.
-Vessel accomplishes this goal by integrating tightly with FreeBSD system level interfaces and providing a "docker-like" interface that feels familiar to most developers.
-Vessel differs from other jail management systems in that it runs alongside the container listening for system events that are useful for management and observability.
+The goal of vessel is to expose the many powerful features of the FreeBSD operating system to application, operations and test engineers.
+Vessel accomplishes this goal by integrating tightly with FreeBSD's system level interfaces to provide a "docker-like" interface that feels familiar to most developers.
+Vessel differs from other jail management systems in that it runs alongside the container listening for system events that can be used for container management and observability.

 # Feature Highlights